SolaceSamples/solace-samples-rest-messaging/docs/_tutorials/publish-subscribe.md

 $ curl -X POST -d "Hello World REST" http://HOST:PORT/T/rest/pubsub -H "content-type: text" -H "Solace-delivery-mode: direct"
 ```

-You will need to update HOST and PORT to match your Solace message router HOST and REST service port.
+You will need to update HOST and PORT to match your Solace messaging HOST and REST service port.
 This will send a message with contents “Hello World REST” as a Solace text message using the direct delivery mode.
 The “content-type” headers and “Solace-delivery-mode” are optional.
 If they are omitted then the Solace REST messaging default delivery mode of “persistent” will be used and the message contents will be treated as binary.

 You can also add credentials to the request by updating the cURL command to the following: